Academics Banner

 Meet the Faculty

-Music has always been essential to the education and development of boys at Christ School.
+Music has always been vital to the education and development of boys at Christ School.
 St. Joseph’s Chapel comes alive each year with notes sang or played by Greenies.

 While at Green Mountain College, Mr. Cassarino helped create and oversee a vibrant program that included course work in music and performing opportunities in both instrumental and choral ensembles.
 He also served as Music Director and Organist for Trinity Episcopal Church in Rutland, Vt.
 Mr. Cassarino previously filled those same roles for St. Mary’s Church in Newport, R.I., as well.
 His educational background includes degrees in music and in theology from Castleton (Vt.)
 University, Ball State University, St. John’s University, and the University of Wales.